 To find out more about the Melbourne Convention Exhibition Centre’s commitment to sustainability please visit here.

-March is the start of autumn in Melbourne and continues to bring excellent weather conditions.
+February is towards the end of Melbourne’s summer and should bring excellent weather conditions.
 A full range of weather may be experienced within a few days, from warm, calm and sunny to cooler days.
 It is advisable to dress for “four seasons in one day”!
 Temperatures generally range between 14-24 degrees Celsius or 57-75 degrees Fahrenheit.

 For more information see www.bom.gov.au